cortexlabs/cortex/examples/traffic-splitter/README.md

 ## `cortex get traffic-splitter`

-Notice the requests being routed to the different RealtimeAPIs based on their weights (the output below may not match yours):
+Notice the requests being routed to the different Realtime APIs based on their weights (the output below may not match yours):

 ```bash
 $ cortex get traffic-splitter --env aws